Bruce Beck

-Bruce David Beck (born September 18, 1956) is the lead sports anchor at WNBC.
-He is in his 25th year with News 4 New York.
-He is also the host of Sports Final, WNBC's popular Sunday night sports show.
+Bruce David Beck (born September 18, 1956) is an American sportscaster who serves as the lead sports anchor at the NBC television network's New York flagship station, WNBC.
+He is also the host of Sports Final, WNBC's Sunday night sports show.
 Beck is the host and sideline reporter for New York Giants pre-season football.
 In November 2021, Broadcasting & Cable honored Bruce as the top local sports anchor in America.